 The draft legal text for DCP 203 has been reviewed by the DCUSA legal advisors and is provided as Attachment 2.

-The legal drafting will amend
+The draft legal text proposed the following changes to:

+Schedule 16: Clause 147, has been amended to reflect that UMS LDNO tariffs LLFCs are not dependent on the voltage of connection to the DNO.

+Schedule 17: Clause 26.2 and Schedule 18: Clause 26.2 has been amended to reflect that UMS LDNO tariffs LLFCs are not dependent on the voltage of connection to the DNO.

+Schedule 19 ‘Portfolio Billing’ to be amended to:

+Clause 4.1 - clarified to state that the report includes Pseudo HH UMS MPANs.

+Clause 5.2 - audit scope to include LLFC Id application verification.

+Clause 6.1 – 6.3 added to provide detail on UMS LDNO LLFC allocation.

 Working Group Assessment of DCP 203

 The DCP 203 Working Group met on 11 occasions.
 The Working Group was comprised of Distribution Network Operators (DNOs), Independent Distribution Network Operators (IDNOs), as well as Ofgem representation.
 It is noted that all DCUSA Parties were invited to join the Working Group.
 Meetings were held in open session and the documents of each meeting are available on the DCUSA website – www.dcusa.co.uk.

 The Working Group issued one Request for Information (RFI) and three consultations.
 These documents are included as Attachments 3, 4, 5, and 6 respectively.

+The Working Group notes that the use of terms ‘Portfolio Billing’ and ‘Inter-Distributor Billing’ are used interchangeably throughout this document.
+These terms have the same meaning as defined in DCUSA Schedule 19 ‘Portfolio Billing’.

 REQUEST FOR INFORMATION – MARCH 2014

-The RFI was issued on 26 March 2014 and requested additional information from DNO and EDNO Parties, along with unmetered supply (UMS) customers, to further assess the impacts and feasibility of DCP 203.
+The RFI was issued on 26 March 2014 and requested additional information from DNO and EDNO Parties, along with unmetered supply (UMS) Customers, to further assess the impacts and feasibility of DCP 203.

 The RFI sought information on the following: